wabecoff/Ingestion/README.md

    - Refer to Ingestion Application Example.ipynb for usage of VSS and classes 2-5 more generally.

 6.  **tests**
    - pytest based testing harness for chunker, embedding model, TextDataset.
+Can be run from cl with 'pytest tests' command.

 ## Setup and Usage